judocode/laravel-starter/README.md

 Run `php artisan start` and the guided setup will help you with the rest!

-## Cool stuff
+### Accepted arguments at the add model prompt

 Within the command, there is a prompt to ask if you want to add tables, which now supports adding a relationship.
 So, you can type:

 `Book belongsTo Author title:string published:integer`

 ... and this will automatically add the "author" method to your Book model, and add "author_id" to your migration table.
+You can also include namespaces:

+`BarnesAndNoble\Book belongsTo Author title:string published:integer`

+Don't feel like typing everything all proper?
+That's fine too!

+`book belongsto author title:string published:integer`

+You can also add multiple relationships!

+`Book belongsTo Author, hasMany Word title:string published:integer`

+Have a lot of properties that are "strings" or "integers" etc?
+No problem!

+`Book belongsTo Author string( title content description publisher ) published:integer`

+If you are using the above syntax, please strictly adhere to it (for now).

 ## Additional comments